Broadband speed – guide to technical terminology

 - The volume of users trying to access the same website at the same time as you

-- The distance from your device to your NOW TV Hub
+- The distance from your device to your NOW Broadband Hub

 - Whether or not you have microfilters set up correctly to reduce interference on your line

-- Electrical devices near your NOW TV Hub, such as microwaves, cordless phones, baby monitors, Bluetooth controllers, wireless game controllers and fluorescent lights.
+- Electrical devices near your Hub, such as microwaves, cordless phones, baby monitors, Bluetooth controllers, wireless game controllers and fluorescent lights.

-These are the advertised maximum download and upload speeds offered with your NOW TV Broadband product.
+These are the advertised maximum download and upload speeds with NOW Broadband.

-The maximum product headline speed is the fastest possible broadband connection between your NOW TV Hub and the NOW TV Broadband equipment in the telephone exchange.
+The maximum product headline speed is the fastest possible broadband connection between your NOW Broadband Hub and the NOW Broadband equipment in the telephone exchange.

 This means that the speed you will actually experience when using the internet can be anything up to the maximum speed advertised.